Fathers' and Children's Equality, Inc.

 FACE History

-Fathers' and Children's Equality, Inc. traces its roots to one of the oldest and most experienced fathers' and non-custodial parents' support groups in the country.
-The organization began as the New Jersey chapter of Fathers' and Children's Equality of Pennsylvania, founded in 1978.
+Fathers' and Children's Equality, Inc. (FACE) traces its roots to one of the oldest and most experienced fathers' and non-custodial parents' support groups in the country, Fathers' and Children's Equality, founded in Philadelphia, Pennsylvania in 1978.
+FACE began as the New Jersey chapter of FACE of Pennsylvania.

-Pennsylvania is a large state with 67 counties and 253 full-time members of the General Assembly, and Pennsylvania courts frequently have their own local rules.
+Pennsylvania is a large state with 67 counties and 253 full-time members of the General Assembly.
+Each Pennsylvania county's courts frequently have their own local rules.
 For those reasons, Pennsylvania FACE was organized with chapters for each county or region.
-State chapters of FACE had also been established in several other nearby states.
+A few FACE chapters were also established in several other nearby states.

-New Jersey is geographically a small state with only 21 counties and 120 part-time legislators, but it is situated between two major markets, New York and Philadelphia.
+New Jersey is geographically a small state with only 21 counties and 120 part-time legislators.
+All New Jersey courts operate under only one set of rules.
+New Jersey is situated between two major markets, New York and Philadelphia.
+It is also in the Boston to Washington megalopolis, and in the center of the Mid-Atlantic region.
 Other fathers' and non-custodial parents' organizations existed in densely populated northern New Jersey, but there was none serving southern New Jersey.

-In the summer of 1990 there was a meeting of 12 south-Jersey based non-custodial parents who had reached out to Pennsylvania FACE.
+In the summer of 1991 there was a meeting of 12 south-Jersey based non-custodial parents who had reached out to FACE in Pennsylvania.
 The outcome of that meeting was the establishment of the New Jersey chapter of FACE.
 Because we would be in another state, the New Jersey chapter was to operate semi-autonomously, with its own officers and its own treasury.

 From its earliest days, it has been FACE's position that family court, which claims to act "in the best interest of the child*," actually harms children and puts them at greater risk by taking away one of their parents and protectors.
 It is FACE's position that a child's two parents are far better qualified and far better motivated to act in the child's best interest than is any judge.

 In New Jersey judges are initially appointed for a seven year term, then reappointed until mandatory retirement at age 70.
-FACE has organized groups of witnesses to testify before the state Senate Judiciary Committee at the reappointment hearings for family court judges found to be gender-biased, not acting "in the best interest of the child*," or otherwise disrespectful or unfair to litigants.
+FACE has organized groups of witnesses to testify before the state Senate Judiciary Committee at the reappointment hearings for family court judges found to be gender-biased, found to have violated litigants' rights, having not acted "in the best interest of the child,"* or otherwise being disrespectful or unfair to litigants.
 The results have been one judge removed from the bench, one judge permanently transferred out of family court, and one judge transferred to a distant county.

 The New Jersey Governor's Commission to Study the Laws of Divorce was enacted in April 1993.
 FACE carefully monitored the activities of this commission to assure it would do the job for which it was intended and would not be unduly influenced by special interest groups.
 FACE contested the appointment of several commission members.
-FACE representatives attended and spoke at all of the public hearings held by the commission in December 1993 through November 1994.
+FACE representatives attended and spoke at every public hearing held by the commission from December 1993 through November 1994.
 Still, the Commission was far less than a perfect forum, and was heavily influenced by self-serving lawyers' and women's organizations.

 The Commission's April 1995 report contained 21 legislative recommendations and 10 general recommendations.
 The legislature enacted only four of the recommendations as a result of the commission's work (one more was enacted over 10 years later), and none of the general recommendations were implemented.
 Several of the general recommendations later became effective not by legislation, but by changes in court rules and procedures.